mjiggidy/pybinhistory/docs/usage.rst

     BinLogEntry(timestamp=datetime.datetime(2024, 8, 30, 14, 16, 42), computer='zMichael', user='mjordan')
     BinLogEntry(timestamp=datetime.datetime(2025, 2, 22, 18, 5, 43), computer='zTimmy', user='user')

-.. admonition:: A Gentle Word Of Caution
+.. admonition:: About Those Timestamps...

-    The ``.log`` file format does not specify years in its log entry timestamps; however it does specify the name of the day of the week.
+    The ``.log`` file spec does not specify the year in its log entry timestamp format; however it does specify the name of the day of the week (Mon, Tue, Wed).

-    When parsing entries from a ``.log`` file, a best guess of the year is made by starting with the year of the file modified date, and looking backwards through the years until a valid day-of-the-week + day-of-the-month combo is found.
+    When parsing each entry from a ``.log`` file, the year is inferred by fetching the year of the file modified date of the ``.log`` as a starting point, and looking backwards through the years until a valid "day-of-the-week + day-of-the-month" combo is found in the calendar.

-    This seems to work quite well for active projects, but be aware of this for cases when file modified dates are inaccurate --- for example, archived projects that may have adopted modern modification dates when they were restored.
+    This seems to work quite well for active projects, but be aware of this for cases when file modified dates are inaccurate --- for example, archived projects that may not have maintained their original file modification dates when they were restored.

     In these cases, you can pass a custom year as an :class:`int` to the ``max_year`` argument to override the "file modified year" to get a more accurate date.